mIRC-Scripters/mirckb/docs/source/commands/goto.rst

 /goto
 =====

 The **/goto** command allows you to jump to another part of the code.
 The goto command can only jump to a label within the same event, alias, or menu.
 The label must have been parsed by mIRC previously inside that event/alias/menu or the label is considered undefined.
 Calling a goto on an undefined label will result in a label not found error.
-Labels can be plain text strings or variables.
+Labels can be plain text strings or variables

 .. note:: A goto cannot jump to a label that was skipped earlier in the code.